cortisiko/SQLZoo/README.md

 # SQLZoo
-These are answers to questions on SQLzoo.net
+These are answers to the more difficult questions on SQLzoo.net